 The house at 110 Woodchuck Hollow Road dates to after 1877, and probably to the last decades of the 19th century (Beers 1877).
-It is a 1 1⁄2 story wood frame, gable front building with a cross gable ell on its west side; both the main block and the ell have newer metal roofs.
+It is a 11⁄2 story wood frame, gable front building with a cross gable ell on its west side; both the main block and the ell have newer metal roofs.
 The main block has a large shed dormer added to its west roof slope, and the ell has a smaller shed roof dormer added to its north roof slope.
 A shed roof porch is built onto the southeast corner of the main block.
-The building is currently under renovation and has recent windows and siding and may have had a front porch removed.
+The building is currently under renovation and has recent windows and siding and a front porch and trim boards have been removed.
 Decorative wood shingles currently remain in gable peaks.

 Due to alteration, this Historic Resources Review recommends that the resource does not meet criteria for significance and recommends that it is not eligible for inclusion on the National Register of Historic Places.
-It is therefore recommended that project work will have No Effect on the property.
+It is recommended as a non-contributing component to the proposed Washington Village National Register Historic District (Appendix II).
+It is therefore recommended that Hands Mill Dam removal project will have No Effect on the property.
 The Vermont State Historic Preservation Office (SHPO) will have the opportunity of review and comment prior to project work.